Becoming a Stepparent

-Becoming a parent by blending families or marrying someone with kids can be a rewarding and fulfilling experience.
-If you've never had kids, you'll get the opportunity to share your life with a younger person and help to shape his or her character.
-If you have kids, you'll offer them more opportunities to build relationships and establish a special bond that only siblings can have.
+Becoming a stepparent by blending families or marrying someone with kids can be rewarding and fulfilling.
+If you've never had kids, you'll get the chance to share your life with a younger person and help to shape his or her character.
+If you have kids, they can build relationships and establish a special bond that only siblings can have.

-In some cases, your new family members may get along without a hitch (just like The Brady Bunch), but other times you can expect difficulties along the way.
-Figuring out your role as a parent — aside from the day-to-day responsibilities that come with it — also may lead to confusion or even conflict between you and your partner, your partner's ex-wife or ex-husband, and their kids.
+Figuring out your role as a parent — aside from the day-to-day responsibilities that come with it — also may lead to confusion or even conflict between you and your partner, your partner's ex, and their kids.

-While there is no foolproof formula for creating the"perfect" family (every family has its own dynamics), it's important to approach this new situation with patience and understanding for the feelings of those involved.
+While there's no easy formula for creating the "perfect" family, it's important to approach this situation with patience and understanding for the feelings of all involved.
 Here's how to make things easier as you adapt to your new role.